elijun831/quantumworkspace/docker/README.md

 # QuantumPackage

-This repository contains a Dockerfile for setting up a Jupyer notebook environment with Qiskit and QSharp, built upon the latest Debian version.
+This repository contains a Dockerfile for setting up a Jupyer notebook environment with Qiskit, QSharp, and Amazon Braket, built upon the latest Debian version.

 ## Prerequisites